SebastianWiesenhuetter/inspiration_bot/README.md

 # Three.js inspiration bot

-This is a boilerplate project for Three.js, providing a starting point for 3D web development.
+This is the inspiration for AI-supported engineering creativity.

 ## Getting Started